ImplodingGiraffe/Nudge/README.md

 ## Your data

 Nudge stores all your courses, tasks, plans, study sessions, and notes right in your browser's local storage.
-No data (except for the _optional and manually-triggered_ AI) gets uploaded to the cloud.
+No data (except for the _manually-triggered, optional_ AI) gets uploaded to the cloud.

 While this is awesome for privacy and offline use, it does mean Nudge doesn't support automatic syncing between devices.
 I decided to go this route because I wanted Nudge to be something you own.
 Static websites are wonderfully simple and keeping it static means I can host the live version for free on Neocities.
 In the future I might look into adding an optional field in settings where you can drop in an API key for a cloud storage provider.
 This also has the benefit of keeping important data, like notes, safer from accidental deletion.